 HOW DO I KNOW VAGINAL DISCHARGE IS UNHEALTHY?

-Usually women are aware of how their vaginal discharge varies at different periods of their menstrual cycle and most of them are able to identify signs of abnormal vaginal discharge.
+Usually, women are aware of how their vaginal discharge varies at different periods of their menstrual cycle and most of them are able to identify signs of abnormal vaginal discharge.
 They include:-

-- Changes in color of discharge- greenish, yellow, grey or white curd-like may be a sign of infection.
+- Changes in the color of discharge- greenish, yellow, grey or white curd-like may be a sign of infection.

-- Changes in amount of the discharge- frothy or profuse discharge.
+- Changes in the amount of discharge- frothy or profuse discharge.